ianchak/stati/docs-site/site/api/index.md

 }
 ```

-Front matter values are exposed through `it.page`.
+Front matter values are exposed through `stati.page`.
 Additional properties you place on `site` in `stati.config.ts` are available at runtime, but the public type includes the three fields above by default.

 ### Stati Configuration Structure